FruitbatM/trail-run-adventures/TESTING.md

 **Steps:**
 1. Open internet browser of choice.
 2. Navigate to [TRΛIL RUN ΛDVENTURES](https://trail-run-adventures.herokuapp.com/).
-3. Click on the 'Shop' tab and select and select one of the product categories from the drop down menu
+3. Click on the 'Shop' tab and select and select one of the product categories from the drop-down menu
-4. Click on the product you wish to purhase.
+4. Click on the product you wish to purchase.
 5. A detail product page will open.
-6. Click 'Add to Cart' button beneth the product description.
+6. Click 'Add to Cart' button beneath the product description.
 7. Navigate to the Cart page.
 8. Click 'Secure Checkout' button.
-9. Fill out hte payment form as instructed.
+9. Fill out the payment form as instructed.
-10. If the payment was successfull, checkout success page with the order details will appear.
+10. If the payment was successful, checkout success page with the order details will appear.
 11. The user will receive the confirmation email in the user's email inbox.

 **Expected Result**